no-more-secrets/parsco/README.md

 parsers will all use the `try_` combinator internally and thus will automatically backtrack, so that the internal position in the buffer will never extend beyond what has been successfully parsed and returned by your parsers.
+That said, the framework does keep track of the farthest position that was _attempted_ to be parsed, in order to deliver accurate error messages to users in response to syntax errors.

 Note on Asynchrony
 ------------------
 Although coroutines have important applications in concurrent or asynchronous programming, they are not being used in that capacity here.
-In this library they are used simply to act as glue for combinators that work in a synchronous way and that expect to have the entire input buffer in memory.
-In fact, `parsco::parser<T>` coroutines that suspend will only suspend when they fail (apart from their initial suspend point, since they are lazy; see below), and will then never resume, similar to a `std::optional<T>` coroutine.
+In this library they are used simply as a "glue" for parsers and combinators, all of which operate in a synchronous way and that expect to have the entire input buffer in memory.
+In fact, `parsco::parser<T>` coroutines will only suspend when they fail (apart from their initial suspend point, since they are lazy; see below), and will then never resume, similar to how a `std::optional<T>` coroutine might work.

 This can be contrasted with other uses of coroutines where e.g. the coroutine will suspend while waiting for more input to arrive